Why Own a Home Instead of Renting?

 Yes renting gives you the freedom to put your stuff in storage and hit the road with no expenses other than your basics (plus the storage unit).
 The nomadic life can be amazing for many.

-But if you need some kind of grounding, crafting a strategy to buy a home that can also pay for itself can give you even more feeling of freedom to truly enjoy your journey.
+But if you the grounding of “home,” crafting a strategy to buy a home that can also pay for itself, has rental potential if need be, and will appreciate can give you even more feeling of freedom to truly enjoy your journey.